Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: Espresso and stochastic acceleration

 We interpret such peaks as due to diffusive escape from the side of the jet, which depends on the level of SGS.
 The diffusion length $\lambda$ of the particles in the radial direction (transverse to the jet axis) can be expressed as:

 where $V_r$ is the radial velocity component of the jet.
-Averaging over $V_r$ in our fiducial simulation returns $\langle V_r \rangle \approx 0.3$ and the diffusion length becomes:
+Averaging over $V_r$ in our fiducial simulation returns $\langle V_r \rangle \approx 0.01$ and the diffusion length becomes:

 where $B_{\rm coc} \sim 2 B_0$ is the averaged magnetic field in the cocoon.
-The maximum rigidity that a particle can achieve via stochastic acceleration is set by equating such a diffusion length with the typical transverse size of the shearing region, i.e., $\lambda(\mathcal{R_{\rm max}}) \sim 4 \rj$ (see Figure \ref{traj}).
+The maximum rigidity that a particle can achieve via stochastic acceleration is set by equating such a diffusion length with the typical transverse size of the shearing region, i.e., $\lambda(\mathcal{R_{\rm max}}) \sim 10 \rj$ (see Figure \ref{traj}).
 This simple scaling reproduces the position of each sub-Hillas peak in Figure~\ref{alpha_plot}, as well as the quasi-linear scaling of such a maximum energy with $1/\kappa$.

 To further corroborate this statement, we track where particles leave the jet, defining $z_{\rm f}$ as the value of $z$ where a particle trajectory crosses the surface of a cylinder that shares the jet's axis and has radius $15 \rj$ and length $80 \rj$.
-The distribution of $z_{\rm f}$ is shown in Figure~\ref{zf}, which highlights how particles are more likely to escape from the side of the jet for larger SGS, i.e., lower values of $\kappa$.
+The distribution of $z_{\rm f}$ is shown in Figure~\ref{zf}, which highlights how particles are more likely to escape in the transverse direction closer to the base of the jet for larger SGS, i.e., lower values of $\kappa$.
 More precisely, the top panel shows the fraction of all the particles that leave the jet as a function of $z_f$, while the bottom panel only considers particles with sub-Hillas energies.
 A comparison between the two panels reveals that for small values of $\kappa$ the bulk of sub-Hillas particles leaves the jet well before reaching the head; without SGS, instead, most of the particles propagate to the jet's end (peak in the top panel).
 Intermediate values of $\kappa$ bridge these two regimes.

 It is also interesting to notice that the effect of SGS saturates before reaching the Bohm regime, as attested by the fact that curves for $\kappa=1$ and $\kappa=10$ are quite similar in Figures \ref{ratio}, \ref{alpha_plot}, and \ref{zf}.
-For such a strong SGS, the sub-Hillas peaks converge to $\alpha \sim 0.7$ and particles tend to escape well before reaching the jet's head (top panel of Figure~\ref{zf}); we interpret this as the signature of an intrinsic limitation in maximum energy that applies to all the particles that escape at $z_{\rm f}<50 \rj$.
+For such a strong SGS, the sub-Hillas peaks converge to $\alpha \sim 0.7$ and particles tend to escape well before reaching the jet's head (top panel of Figure~\ref{zf}); we interpret this as the signature of an intrinsic limitation in maximum energy that applies to particles that escape at $z_{\rm f}<50 \rj$, i.e. the \emph{stochastic Hillas limit}, as explained below in \S\ref{subsec:stoch-hillas}.